alcytorres/watchlist-movies-frontend/README.md

   3. Add movies to your watchlist or favorites.
   4. View detailed information about movies, including streaming availability.
   5. View and manage your list of favorite movies and watchlist.
+  6. Get AI-powered recommendations: Select 2-6 favorite movies and receive personalized movie recommendations with explanations.
-  6. Remove movies from your favorites or watchlist.
+  7. Remove movies from your favorites or watchlist.

 # Key Features
-  -  User Authentication and Authorization: Secure user registration and login.
+  - User Authentication and Authorization: Secure user registration and login using JWT.
   - Search for Movies: Search for movies using the TMDb API.
   - Fetch Streaming Data: Retrieve streaming availability and other movie details from TMDb.
+  - AI-Powered Movie Recommendations: Get personalized movie recommendations based on your favorite movies using OpenAI's API.
+The system analyzes your preferences and suggests similar movies with personalized explanations.
   - Add Movies to Watchlist and Favorites: Save movies to your favorites list or watchlist.
   - Manage Favorites and Watchlist: View and remove movies from your favorites and watchlist.
-  - View Movie Details: Access detailed information about movies, including synopsis, director, release_year, and the poster.
+  - View Movie Details: Access detailed information about movies, including synopsis, director, release year, and the poster.
+  - Filter Movies: Filter favorites and watchlist by release year and streaming service.

 # Additional Configuration
-  - Environment Variables: Ensure that sensitive information such as API keys are stored in environment variables and not committed to version control.
+  - Environment Variables: Ensure that sensitive information such as API keys (TMDb and OpenAI) are stored in environment variables and not committed to version control.

   - CORS Configuration: Configure Cross-Origin Resource Sharing (CORS) in your Rails backend to allow requests from your frontend.

+  - OpenAI API: The app uses OpenAI's GPT-3.5-turbo model for generating personalized movie recommendations.
+If OpenAI API is unavailable or rate-limited, the system automatically falls back to TMDb's recommendation algorithm.